-If you have a Working Holiday Visa you can stay for up to 6 or 12 months (available for citizens of UK, Ireland, Australia, New Zealand, Canada, France, Denmark, Norway, Portugal, Poland, Korea, Taiwan, Hong Kong, Germany and Austria who are 18-30 years old by the time of application), while being allowed to legally work in Japan and have an income.
+If you have a Working Holiday Visa you can stay for 12 months (available for citizens of UK, Ireland, Australia, New Zealand, Canada, France, Denmark, Norway, Iceland, Slovakia, Czech Republic, Hungary, Spain, Portugal, Argentina, Chile, Poland, Korea, Taiwan, Hong Kong, Germany and Austria who are 18-30 years old by the time of application), while being allowed to legally work in Japan and have an income.
 Please see details about this here.
 Many Working Holiday participants start their stay in Japan joining a language course while doing part-time work.

 An alternative option (if there is no Working Holiday Visa for your nationality or age) is the Student Visa.
 The language school is accredited to apply for Student Visas.
 The application for the student visa includes a lot of paperwork and takes around 4 months; there are fixed deadlines for submitting the application.
 We will do this application for you, charging a service fee.
 With the student visa, you can stay in Japan for as long as you book the language lessons, plus 2 weeks.
 When applying for the Student Visa, we can also apply for a Work Permit for you, which allows you to work for up to 28 hours per week in Japan, doing any job and receiving regular remuneration.
 In this case you can book and enjoy the services of our Working Holiday Package.